galaxyproject/cloudlaunch/README.md

 #### Applying database migrations

 Finally, apply the database migrations, and, optionally, preload your database with the details about [AWS instances][9].
-When prompted, there is no requirement to create a super-user account when asked.
-However, it may be desirable to be able to log into the Admin side of the app:
+When prompted during the initial databse sync, create a super-user account; it will be used to log into the Admin side of the app and allow you to manage it:

     $ python biocloudcentral/manage.py syncdb
     $ python biocloudcentral/manage.py migrate biocloudcentral
     $ python biocloudcentral/manage.py migrate djcelery
     $ python biocloudcentral/manage.py migrate kombu.transport.django
+    # Optional; if you want to preload AWS cloud info and instance types
     $ python biocloudcentral/manage.py loaddata biocloudcentral/aws_db_data.json

+#### Collect static data

+Do the following to get all the static content into a single location:

+    $ mkdir /some/absolute/path
+    # Edit biocloudcentral/settings_local.py and set STATIC_ROOT to above path
+    $ python biocloudcentral/manage.py collectstatic --noinput

 #### Running locally